Rights of Employees

 Wage and Hour Disputes

-RetaliationThe FLSA and some New York and New Jersey wage and hour laws provide employees protection against retaliation.
-For example, they protect employees who object about or file claims asserting minimum wage and overtime violations as well as individuals who testify or assist someone else to pursue such a claim.
+RetaliationThe FLSA and New Jersey's wage and hour laws provide employees protection against retaliation.
+For example, they protect employees who object about, or file claims asserting, minimum wage and overtime violations as well as individuals who testify or assist someone else to pursue such a claim.
+We handle claims of retaliation under state and federal wage and hour laws.

-Contact UsIf your employer has violated one of your employment law rights, or if you would like to speak to a lawyer about a New York or New Jersey wage and hour law dispute, please feel free to contact us online or you can call us at (973) 744-4000.
+Contact UsIf your employer has violated one of your employment law rights, or if you would like to speak to one of our lawyers about a New York or New Jersey wage and hour law dispute, please feel free to contact us online, or to call us at (201) 777-2250.

 Articles About Wage and Hour LawFor more information about your rights, we welcome you to read one of the following articles written by our New Jersey wage and hour lawyers on our New Jersey Employment Lawyer Blog: